superajun-wsj/alibaba-dragonwell-security-provider/CONTRIBUTING.md

 # How to contribute

-We definitely welcome patches and contributions to Tongsuo-Java-SDK!
+We definitely welcome patches and contributions to Alibaba Dragonwell Security Provider!
 Here are some guideline and information about how to do so.

 ## Before getting started